A video with more information about the bungee anchor is on instagram.

 I don't want to give a MBS for the Bungee Anchors, because there are still too many unknowns, especially how they are degrading and if the interactions between the different materials under cyclic loading can have negative effects.
 A simple pull test on a new product has very limited meaning on how strong the bungees are after longer usage.

 So the Bungee Anchors must always be used with a strong backup.
 Industrial 1t WLL slings are perfect, otherwise I offer 6mm dyneema slings as backup.
-The backup should be 3m long for BA1, 2.5m long for BA2 and BA3 and 2m long for BA4 and BA5.
+The backup must be the same length as the maximum effective extension length. (if you use a 4m bungee anchor and fold it in half, the effektive length is 2m)